MicroEJ/docs/VEEPortingGuide/vgImage.rst

 * is identified by the resource name,
 * is encoded in a binary format compatible with the :ref:`image renderer <section_vg_image_engine>`,
 * can be stored as an internal resource or an external one (see :ref:`chapter.microej.applicationResources`, but only in a byte-addressable memory),
-* is an immutable image: the application cannot draw into.
+* is an immutable image: the application cannot draw into it.

 .. _section_vg_image_generator: